meltoner/agrofelis/components/vehicle-power/readme.md

 The following solution described here was employed https://github.com/IOT-MCU/ESP-01S-Relay-v4.0/issues/1#issuecomment-808784642

-The following folder contains the ESP8266 source code utilizing the gpio pin 3 as well as connecting to the Agrofelis robot default Wifi network.
+The following folder contains the ESP8266 source code utilizing the GPIO pin 3 as well as connecting to the Agrofelis robot default Wifi network.

 - [src/ESP8266Relay/](src/ESP8266Relay/)